 To get there catch a bus from town from Calle la Sur, one block from the main square.
 Tell the bus driver you want to go to ‘los tres cascadas’, which should only take about 30 minutes.
 Once dropped off, follow the signs for ‘The Lost Waterfalls’.
 Then go over a suspension bridge and up a steep track until you come to a booth where you need to pay an entrance fee.

 We were passed a hand-drawn map to photograph and shown the best route to take.
-This was to hike to waterfalls two and three first and then loop back around to waterfall one on your way back.
+This was to hike to waterfalls two and three first and then loop back to waterfall one on your way back.

 If you only do one trek (other than Volcan Baru) in Boquete, do this one, it was our favourite there.